 Admission to a Health Science Program is a competitive process.
-Interested students are advised to attend an information session at least the semester prior for the program of interest.
+Interested students are advised to attend an information session at least two semesters prior to their planned enrollment.

-Students applying for the Associate Degree Nursing, Practical Nursing, Radiography, Respiratory or Surgical Technology program admission must:
+Students applying for the Associate Degree Nursing, Practical Nursing, Radiography, Respiratory Therapy or Surgical Technology program admission must:

-- Meet all general admissions requirements as outlined in the current Robeson Community College Catalog/Student Handbook. - 2.
-Complete any developmental course work with a "C" or higher before a making application to a health science program. - 3.
-Have grade point average of 2.5 or higher in related and general education course work for health science program of interest. - 4.
+- 1. Meet all general admissions requirements as outlined in the current Robeson Community College Catalog/ Student Handbook. - 2.
+Complete any developmental course work with a "C" or higher before making application to a health science program. - 3.
+Have cumulative grade point average of 2.5 or higher in related and general education course work for the health science program of interest. - 4.
 Adhere to the submission timelines specified in the Health Science admissions procedure.